 If you’re new to Ancestry, you probably started your family tree with a few clicks.
 It’s important to know that your Ancestry tree is public by default.
 Are you sure that’s what you wanted?
 If not, here’s how to check if your Ancestry trees are public.

-How Do I Know If My Ancestry Tree Is Public?
+How Do I Know If My Ancestry Tree Is Public Or Private?

-Here’s how to check quickly if your Ancestry tree is public:
+Here’s how to check quickly if your Ancestry tree is public or private:

 - Open the Tree Settings page and view the Privacy Settings tab.